Brexit delay: How is Article 50 extended?

 Mr Johnson also sent a second letter saying he believed that a "further extension would damage the interests of the UK and our EU partners".

 Nevertheless, on 28 October the EU agreed to the extension proposed in his first letter.

 The EU was not obliged to say yes.

 Once it received the UK's delay request, in the form of a letter, the 27 leaders consulted with each other on their decision.
 It was then made following a meeting of EU ambassadors in Brussels.

 If EU leaders had decided to offer a longer extension they would have been likely to have met in person to set conditions of the extension.

 Revoking Article 50

-The European Court of Justice (ECJ) has ruled that a revocation should be "unequivocal and unconditional", suggesting that the ECJ would take a dim view of any attempt to withdraw an Article 50 notification and then resubmit it again later.
+The European Court of Justice (ECJ) has ruled that a revocation should be "unequivocal and unconditional", suggesting that the ECJ would take a dim view of any attempt to withdraw an Article 50 notification and then resubmit it again a short time later.